Iloilo City Night Tour to Old Mansions and Heritage Landmarks with Hotel Transfers

 Good to know

-The operator may cancel the service in case of force majeure or unforeseen circumstances like weather conditions.
+Cancellation Policy: The operator may cancel the activity in case of force majeure or unforeseen circumstances like weather conditions.
 In this case, you will be given the option to reschedule or request a full refund.
-Note that being late by 15-30 minutes without any advice is considered a no-show.
 Schedule cancellation requests must be made 48 hours before your original subject to approval.
+No shows are not entitled to reschedule and refund.